git-hub-user7/rds-ec2-integration/README.md

-# 🏗 AWS RDS with EC2 Integration – Cloud & DevOps Project
+# 🏗 AWS RDS with EC2 Integration

 ## 📌 Project Overview
 This project demonstrates how to set up and securely connect an **Amazon RDS PostgreSQL database** with an **EC2 instance** inside a custom **VPC**.
 The goal is to simulate a real-world cloud environment by implementing **security best practices, networking configurations, and database connectivity**.